BindBC/bindbc-sdl/README.md

     /* handle error */
 }
 ```
 By default, each `bindbc-sdl` binding is configured to compile bindings for the lowest supported version of the C libraries.
 This ensures the widest level of compatibility at runtime.
-This behavior can be overridden via the `-version` compiler switch or the `versions` DUB directive.
+This behavior can be overridden via specific version identifiers.
 It is recommended that you always select the minimum version you require _and no higher_.
-In this example, the SDL dynamic binding is compiled to support SDL 2.0.4.
+In this example, the SDL dynamic binding is compiled to support SDL 2.0.4 (replace the `0.1.0` `bindbc-sdl` version with the actual version you require):

 __dub.json__
 ```